 Checklist: Do's and Don'ts for Dangerous Dog Accusations

-If your dog is accused of being dangerous, potentially dangerous, vicious, or aggressive (depending on your local municipality's phrasing, or whether you're charged with the STATE dangerous dog statute), here are a few things to do and NOT do...
+If your dog is accused of being dangerous, potentially dangerous, vicious, or aggressive (depending on your local city's phrasing (Aurora, Colorado; Denver, Colorado; Commerce City, Colorado; Englewood, Colorado; Lakewood, Colorado; etc.), or whether you are charged with the Colorado's dangerous dog statute), here are a few things to do and NOT do...

 DO separate the dogs as quickly as possible;